Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 260X is 20% quicker than the GeForce GTX 650 Ti in general, due to its higher bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon R7 260X should perform a bit faster than the GeForce GTX 650 Ti overall. (explain)

-Texel RateThe Radeon R7 260X is a little bit (more or less 4%) faster with regards to anisotropic filtering than the GeForce GTX 650 Ti. (explain)
+Texel RateThe Radeon R7 260X will be a small bit (approximately 4%) better at texture filtering than the GeForce GTX 650 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison